 Sole Survivor: He is the only villain so far that has had a fairly serious battle with Saitama and is still alive.

 The Faceless: As Demi Garou - although you see a few features, eventually he gets so strong due to Saitama getting serious on him, almost everything about him is blacked out and featureless - you can't even tell WHAT he looks like anymore.
-And then Saitama literally punches his face off.
+And then Saitama literally punches his face and scalp off.

 Wild Card: Garou doesn't have any qualms about massacring weak "villains" or monsters that disappoint him.
 He also has a weird habit of letting the Heroes he savagely beats up live, simply so they can get stronger for the eventual rematch.